 Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5) from environmental dust, the overall long-term health risk was 'Low.'
 However, the BAF and vicinity area is a semi-arid desert region and may have experienced dust-prone environmental conditions, also subject to vehicle traffic, and conditions may have varied.
-For inhalational exposure to high levels of dust containing PM2.5 and PM10 such as during high winds or dust storms, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+Burn pits were not located at BAF and vicinity during the 2019 - 2021 timeframe; the BAF burn pit was closed in June 2013.
+No local (off-site) burn pits that could affect personnel were identified.
+For inhalational exposure to high levels of dust containing PM{2.5} and PM10 such as during high winds or dust storms, it is considered possible that some otherwise healthy personnel. who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
 While the dust and particulate matter exposures are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
 Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as burn pits/barrels, incinerators, occupational or specific personal dosimeter data) when assessing individual concerns.
 Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).